 Overview

-Embedder Design Service pairs senior firmware engineers with our hardware agents to ship a defined milestone for you — bring-up, a new driver line, a cross-vendor migration, a stuck bug.
-Along the way we fine-tune the Embedder platform on your hardware, your coding standards, your HAL conventions, and your test harness.
-When the engagement ends, the tuned platform is licensed to your team, so the leverage we built up keeps compounding after we leave.
+Embedder Design Service pairs senior firmware engineers with our hardware agents to ship one defined milestone for you: a bring-up, a new driver line, a cross-vendor migration, a bug that's been stuck for weeks.
+While we work, we tune the Embedder platform to your hardware, your coding standards, your HAL conventions, and your test harness.
+Then the engagement ends and the tuned platform is licensed to your team, so the head start we built keeps paying off long after we've gone.

 What it is

-A senior firmware team — paired with Embedder's agents — that embeds into your project until a defined outcome is delivered.
-Not a body shop.
-Not staff augmentation.
-Not a pure platform subscription.
-The agents are part of the deliverable; the humans are accountable for it; and the tuned platform that did the work stays with you.
+A senior firmware team, paired with Embedder's agents, that embeds into your project until a defined outcome lands.
+This isn't a body shop, it isn't staff augmentation, and it isn't a platform subscription with a sales engineer attached.
+The agents are part of the deliverable; the humans are accountable for it; and the tuned platform that did the work stays with you when we go.

 Engagement shapes we've run